 - Social Media

 Every unit is split into several smaller categories.
-It is recommended you work through one unit every week, meaning the course takes roughly 4 weeks in total.
+It is recommended you work through one unit every week, meaning the course takes roughly 7 weeks in total.
 However, the great thing about online courses is that you can take them at your own pace!
 I personally sped through the whole course in about 2 weeks, but have since gone back and re-watched certain videos over and over again.
+Especially the styling sessions!

-This unit covers everything from the basics of how to use your DSLR, the best angles to shoot at, and the core compositional principles you need to know in order photograph food.
+This unit covers everything from the history of photography, the basics of how to use your DSLR, the best angles to shoot at, and the main things to consider when setting up your scene.

 For a complete beginner like me, Unit 1 had the most immediate impact on my photography.
 The photo on the left is from before Foodtography School and I actually had it posted on my blog (the horror) and the photo on the right is obviously from after.
 I literally knew nothing about how to compose a photo, so this unit opened my eyes to the true artistry of photography.

 This unit covers the intricacies of how light affects photography and how to use that knowledge to harness good light and manipulate bad light.
-It also covers the importance of color and how create a specific mood and color story for your brand.
+You'll also learn about common lighting mistakes and how you can standardize your light!

 For a long time after this unit I was scared to shoot any blue subjects because I wasn't yet confident manipulating blue light, so I would just always desaturate my blues completely.
 But after a lot of practice, I now love shooting with blues and I love the mood blues convey.